Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Construction

 \paragraph{Automated Verification.} We first attack the benchmark by evaluating each generated instance with a diverse set of advanced LLMs (including Qwen3-Coder-32B\citep{yang2025qwen3}, GPT-5\citep{gpt-5}, DeepSeek-V3.1\citep{deepseek-v3.1}, Claude-4-sonnet\citep{claude}, and others).
 Instances fall into three categories: (i) If the majority of models succeed, the instance is deemed too easy and discarded; (ii) If only a few models succeed, the instance is considered an edge case and retained; (iii) If none of the models succeed, the instance is flagged for manual review.
 This adversarial filtering ensures that the benchmark emphasizes cases where current models diverge, thereby sharpening its discriminatory power.

-\paragraph{Human Verification.} Instances flagged as potentially unsolvable are manually inspected by three expert annotators with extensive SQL experience.
+\paragraph{Human Verification.} Instances flagged as potentially unsolvable are subjected to manual inspection by three expert annotators with extensive SQL experience.
 Following a cross-validation protocol, annotators assess whether the task is logically inferable from the provided context and whether multiple valid solutions exist.
 Instances that fail to meet these criteria are removed.
 For cases where multiple correct answers are possible, annotators supplement the benchmark with all valid alternative solutions.

 Through this \textit{attack–defense} protocol, \ourbench removes trivial cases, yielding a challenging yet solvable testbed.